 Our annual Timber frame spend is currently around £10.8 million.
-The cost compared with conventional brick and block build construction timber frame ranges from broadly comparable to slightly more expensive.
+The cost compared with conventional brick and block build ranges from comparable to slightly more expensive.
 If we conservatively assume that the costs are 5% greater than conventional build the opportunity cost is £540K.
-We are working closely with a number of timber frame providers so that we can embed their products into our standard house type range.
+We are working closely with several timber frame providers so that we can embed their products into our standard house type range.
 We are using learnings from our Scottish businesses who have built predominantly in timber frame for many years.
 Our design, technical, commercial and production functions centrally and regionally are working on this.
 We would anticipate extra costs to reduce over time.